Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Discussion

-\paragraph*{\textit{ML bugs}} When analyzing the results for RQ2 (\autoref{sect: result_rq2}), we find that crashes in ML notebooks are overall 1.8 times more frequently linked to ML bugs compared to Python bugs, reflecting key differences between developing ML and traditional software.
-Notably, a significantly higher proportion of ML-related crashes (23\%) are directly attributed to API misuse, compared to only 13\% for general Python crashes.
-The extensive reliance on ML libraries increases API misuse errors, particularly when developers are unfamiliar with libraries' specific requirements.
-Although these libraries are crucial for effective data processing and modeling, they often have complex usage guidelines~\cite{wei2024apimisuse, Galappaththi2024apimisuse}.
-Misinterpretations of parameter settings, or input-output expectations frequently result in crashes.
-To mitigate these issues, methods that verify API usage and enhance error-handling mechanisms could be beneficial.
+\paragraph*{\textit{ML bugs}} When analyzing the results for RQ2 (\autoref{sect: result_rq2}), we find that crashes in ML notebooks are overall 2.1 times more frequently linked to ML bugs compared to Python bugs, reflecting key differences between developing ML and traditional software.
+Notably, a significantly higher proportion of ML-related crashes (25\%) are attributed to API misuse, compared to only 13\% for general Python crashes.

-\important{Takeaway 3}{Correct use of ML libraries is challenging in ML notebook development, highlighting the importance of verifying API usages and enhancing error-handling.}
+This issue stems from the heavy reliance on ML libraries, with complex usage guidelines~\cite{wei2024apimisuse, Galappaththi2024apimisuse} that often lead to misinterpretations of parameters and input-output expectations, causing crashes.
+Our analysis reveals that certain DL libraries, particularly \texttt{tensorflow/keras} and \texttt{torch}, pose greater challenges.
+In \texttt{tensorflow/keras}, tensor shape mismatches are a major cause of crashes, often due to implicit broadcasting, dynamic input shapes, or insufficient safeguards for detecting misaligned dimensions before execution.
+In contrast, \texttt{torch} is more prone to runtime errors, such as device compatibility issues (\eg~loading CUDA models on a CPU) and incorrect loss function configurations.
+Some of these errors may arise from unclear documentation, while others may stem from the flexibility of these libraries, where errors only surface at runtime, making static checks difficult.
+More informative error messages and warnings could significantly aid debugging.

+These findings suggest that many crashes may stem not just from user mistakes but also from library design choices, including complex APIs, ambiguous error messages, and limited safeguards.
+This highlights the need for library developers to improve API usability, enhance documentation clarity, and implement better error-handling mechanisms.
+Additionally, identifying error-prone libraries can help practitioners prioritize debugging efforts, develop better tools, and choose libraries that align with their stability needs.

+\important{Takeaway 3}{ML notebooks are prone to crashes due to API misuse, especially when using deep learning libraries \texttt{tensorflow/keras} and \texttt{torch}.}